 Apply to the Foundation using the Colorado Common Grant Application Form.
 If this is your first time applying, be sure to read through the accompanying User’s Guide.

-One hard copy of the application must be in our office by 5:00 pm on the deadline for applications.
-Note that applications must be received by the deadline, not postmarked.
-We do not accept applications via fax or email.
+One copy of the application must be in our office by 5:00 pm on the deadline for applications.
+Note: applications must be received by the deadline, not postmarked.
+We prefer to receive applications by hard copy, however we will accept emailed applications up until the 5pm deadline.
+To email an application, please send to our Grants Manager, Bill Inama at email@example.com, with the subject “September 2020 Buell Foundation Application”.
+We do not accept applications via fax.

 Proposal Review & Site Visit